sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 that includes a parameter for every single data point, and it would of course provide a perfect description of the data.
-This model would contain *N* parameters in total, but we are interested in the difference between the number of parameters required to describe this full model (i.e. *N*) and the number of parameters used by the simpler regression model that you are actually interested in (i.e., *K* + 1), and so the second degrees of freedom in the *F*-test is *df*\ :sub:`2` = *N* - *K* - 1, where *K* is the number of
+This model would contain *N* parameters in total, but we are interested in the difference between the number of parameters required to describe this full model (i.e., *N*) and the number of parameters used by the simpler regression model that you are actually interested in (i.e., *K* + 1), and so the second degrees of freedom in the *F*-test is *df*\ :sub:`2` = *N* - *K* - 1, where *K* is the number of